aneeshdurg/monkeywrench/README.md

 query selector field to pick which elements are "visible" to the AI.
 You can improve the quality of the suggestions by choosing a more restrictive selector.
 While typing in the editor view, the AI will be activated whenever you stop typing.
-You can manually request completions by pressing `Ctrl + Enter`.
+You can manually request completions by pressing `Ctrl + Space`.

 ## Limitations